 Nathaniel B. Horner bought other lots around the farm that Gideon Higgins owned, making up the 45+ acres of the current farm.
 He also died without a will, in 1857.
 His son Sylvester D. Horner (1832-1861) administered his estate and I believe he also came into possession of it.
 He was living there when he died, only 30 years old, also without a will.
 He had been active in the Locktown Christian Church, as his widow Mary Jane continued to be.

 Mary Jane Hawk (1833-1900) was the daughter of Godfrey Hawk and Charity Sidders.
 After the death of her first husband, she married second Samuel A. Carrell Jr., in 1864.
 Carrell was ten years younger than Mary.
 They had two children, Cora Belle (1865-1917) and Samuel A. Carrell iii who died an infant in 1878.

 Since S. A. Carrell had a farm of his own, Mary Hawk Horner Carrell let her younger brother Wesley S. Hawk (c.1838-?) run the old Higgins-Horner farm for her.
 He had married Mary Elizabeth Bellis in 1865.
 He was still there, with his family, in the 1880 census, but sometime before 1900, he sold it and moved to Kingwood Township where he died in 1923.
 His wife Mary died in 1927.

 So that is a short, off-the-top-of-my-head, history of the old farm on the Locktown School Road.

 Addendum, 2/17/2013: Marilyn Cummings got a picture of the house.
-It does appear to the first half of the 19th century.
+It does appear to have been built during the first half of the 19th century.